inaka/guidelines/README.md

 9. **Report the project’s progress.**

-    There should be a "Progress Reports" wiki entry on all projects.
-Use it for writing **short** reports, preferably once per week or fortnight.

 10. **Share your knowledge and experience and learn from others.**

     Take notes on the wiki as you work.
 Share knowledge with your co-workers.